apache/hudi/rfc/rfc-51/rfc-51.md

 This part just discuss how to make Spark (including Spark DataFram, SQL, Streaming) to read the Hudi CDC data.

-Implement `CDCReader` that do these steps to respone the CDC request:
+Implement `CDCReader` that do these steps to response the CDC request:

 - judge whether this is a table that has enabled `hoodie.table.cdf.enabled`, and the query range is valid.
 - extract and filter the commits needed from `ActiveTimeline`.